MateuszKubuszok/GameTheoryTools/README.md

 Running tests
 ----

-To run tests call `bin/ModelsTests`.
+To run tests manually call `bin/ModelsTests`.
+Notice that they will be run automatically during build as well.

 TODO
 ----